-Dr. Alfaro-Velcamp is Professor of History at Sonoma State University (SSU), and an Honorary Research Associate at the School of Public Health and Family Medicine at the University of Cape Town (UCT), South Africa.
-She also volunteers at the UCT Refugee Rights Clinic.
+Dr. Alfaro-Velcamp is Professor of History at Sonoma State University (SSU), and a Research Associate in the Centre of Criminology, Faculty of Law at the University of Cape Town (UCT), South Africa.
+She also volunteered at the UCT Refugee Rights Clinic in 2014.

 Previously, she was an International Trade Consultant for Motorola in Washington, D.C., and also worked in Government Affairs for Texas Instruments and for National Semiconductor.

 Through her work in the private sector, Dr. Alfaro-Velcamp began writing about social history as it relates to business investment, politics, and the acquisition of power across cultures.
 She has, for example, studied the emerging influence of the world’s wealthiest man, Carlos Slim Helú (Forbes 2013), in Mexican and U.S. societies.
 Through interviews and archival research in Mexico, the United States, Lebanon, and Syria, she authored

 So Far from Allah, So Close to Mexico: Middle Eastern immigrants in Modern Mexico (2007).

 She has also conducted pioneering research on Muslim communities in Latin America, and written about the Arab and Jewish populations in the region.
 Her other works, more than 15 scholarly publications, have been featured in journals such as Law and History Review, Hispanic American Historical Review, and The Americas.
 She has co-authored articles in Cancer Epidemiology, Biomarkers & Prevention (2010, 2010) regarding cancer incidence among Latinos/Hispanics with epidemiologists from the Cancer Prevention Institute of California.